hanchon-live/docs/_posts/2021-05-09-landing-with-styled-components-and-react-bootstrap.md

 }`
  <StyledButton>Login</StyledButton>
 ```
-In the Browser we should see something like this:
+In the browser you should see something like this:
 {% include figure image_path="/assets/posts/landing-page/styled-button.jpeg" alt="style for button" caption="" %}

-As you can see, if you put your mouse above the button, the hover action display a background color blue, but we don't want that.
-We want that on hover, active and focus the background color is a light gray.
-This is an example of pseudo classes:
+The `hover` action displays a blue background.
+Let's apply a light gray color to the pseudo classes `hover`, `active` and `focus`.

 ``` javascript
 const StyledButton = styled(Button)`{